 The Hysteresis for this case can be fully described by the quantified contributions of the coupled and uncoupled storage compartments.

 The concept of a sequence of cascaded catchment and river network storages provides an explanation for the observed phase shift between GRACE total mass and river runoff.
-Together with the piecewise analytical solutions it allows to describe the system behaviour i.e. the signal amplitudes and the phasing with high accuracy and to quantify the Drainable Storage volumes in the catchment and river network separately.
-Opposite to this, the description of a system (showing a phase shift) by a Single Storage approach i.e. without a sequence of storages leads to phasing differences between the calculated and measured runoff or storage and to considerable errors in the time constant of the total system.
+Together with the piecewise analytical solutions it facilitates the description of the system behaviour i.e. the signal amplitudes and the phasing with high accuracy and to quantify the Drainable Storage volumes in the catchment and river network separately.
+In contrast to this, the description of a system (showing a phase shift) by a Single Storage approach i.e. without a sequence of storages leads to phasing differences between the calculated and measured runoff or storage and to considerable errors in the time constant of the total system.

 The extensive evaluation of the parameter optimization process with synthetic recharge reveals the ambiguity for R < C or R > C, and thus the related storage compartments.
 This problem can only be solved by reasonable assumptions or better by additional information on the volume of river network or flood areas, which can be taken from ground based observations or remote sensing.
 In principle, river network storage could be directly used for the parameter optimization.
-River network storage can be provided the GIEMS flood areas and water levels from altimetry which might also help to decide whether the catchment storage is clearly bigger than the river network storage, even if these data are not too accurate.
+River network storage can be provided by GIEMS flood areas and water levels from altimetry which might also help to decide whether the catchment storage is clearly bigger than the river network storage, even if these data are not too accurate.
 Close to R ~ C, the generally high accuracy of the approach is limited as the separation of the storages depends on the quality of the respective additional information in this case.

-Based on the Cascaded Storage approach the long term average of the Drainable Storage volumes can be determined via the hydraulic time constants C, R) directly from long term averages of recharge N or observed runoff Ro according to Eq.
-(22a,b,c) and Eq.
-(23). with